 Pro tip: Be sure to join the 20-min guided tour (offered daily in French and English), which are covered by your admission fee ($5)!

 2| Habitat 67

-Habitat 67 is a must-see landmark for architecture and design lovers.
+Habitat 67 is a must-see landmark for architecture and design lovers, also one of the Instagram-worthy places in Montreal.
 This housing complex is designed for Expo 67 by Israeli-Canadian architect Moshe Safdie, as an attempt to reimagine apartment living.
 Inspired by the post-war Japanese architectural movement “Metabolism,” Safdie created a set of futuristic cube-like condominiums to integrate the qualities of a suburban home into an urban high-rise.
 Instead of corridors, each of these interlocking modular units is connected with nature and has access to a roof garden built atop an adjacent cube.

 Pro tip: Take the metro instead of driving.
 Indoor parking is very expensive here.
 Besides the indoor zoo, it is worth considering climbing up to the top of the Montreal Tower (the tallest inclined tower in the world!) and visit the Botanical Garden and Insectarium, which are all in the same neighborhood.
 Before you go, check out bundled packages to save some money!Visiting @Montreal?
 Check out these top attractions worth seeing in the city! #travel #ExploreCanada Click To Tweet

 Montreal Science Centre is the perfect place to feed your inner science geek.
 While this place is not particularly huge, I do love their traveling exhibitions which are often fun, interactive and mind-blowing!
 When we visited last year, Animal Inside Out was on display.
 This continuation of Body Worlds showed us the anatomy of animals in a whole new way and was nothing like we’d ever seen before.
 If this sounds intriguing, you will need to hurry as this exhibition only lasts until March 12, 2017!